PeaceMaker503/iManage/README.md

 ### Set up the Zato ESB
 1. Installation
+  * Follow the instalation instructions available [here](https://zato.io/docs/admin/guide/install/docker.html)
+  * Remember to save the web admin password to have access to the zato interface.
+  * After finishing the instructions, you may test that your zato instance is running on the address [http://localhost:8183](http://localhost:8183)
-2. Service configuration
+2. Service configuration.
-3. Response configuration
+3. Response configuration.

 ## Deployment instructions:
 1. Build and deploy iCompany.